hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 If you want to run HedgeDoc in dev mode some preconditions have to be met.

-1. Make sure that NodeJS is installed.
-You need at least Node 14 (we recommend Node 18).
+1. Make sure that Node.js is installed.
+You need at least Node 16, but we recommend Node 18.
 2. Make sure that [Yarn](https://yarnpkg.com/) is installed.
 3. Clone this repo (e.g. `git clone https://github.com/hedgedoc/hedgedoc.git hedgedoc`)
 4. Go into the cloned directory